-I’ve been going on about the Anastasia Beverly Hills Dipbrow Pomade since the start of the year (here’s my original post on it).
+I’ve been going on about the Anastasia Beverly Hills Dipbrow Pomade since the start of the year.
 When the product first launched there were only five shades in the range.
 Since then they’ve launched three new shades, and I’ve now got both Chocolate and Medium Brown.
 I thought it might be useful to compare these two next to each other for people who are on the fence about which shade to go with.

 I like brushes.
 I like bargains.
 I especially like when I get bargains on brushes.
 The local art supply store had a 40% off sale on brushes and it reminded me that I’ve seen people suggest using artist brushes instead of cosmetic brushes to save money.

 I bought two brushes for around $8.
 One is a large goat hair mop brush.
 It looks a lot like a giant version of everyone’s favourite blending brush, the MAC 217.